alissonsilvajs/EV3andArduino/README.md

 ## Library used:

-  - Wire: This library is used to do communication I2C
+  - Wire: This library is used to do the communication using the I2C

 ```
 #include <Wire.h>